 Project Management Plan

-I created a large project plan based on the scope and systems I wanted to change, in logical order.
+I created a large project plan based on the systems (house parts) I wanted to change, in logical order.
 I tabulated the different government subsidy programs intended to kickstart and consolidate the sometimes-lagging green renovation economy here in Quebec.
 Across various months, the following items emerged:

-- Reinstall these same halogen/LED-compatible fixtures to the downstairs home office/den (just done)
+• Reinstall these same halogen/LED-compatible fixtures to the downstairs home office/den (done)

 Without heating the upstairs, temperatures in January tended to be 4-6ºC in the storage room and 10-14ºC in the brown/green bedroom above it (which is why I keep the door closed).
 The other two bedrooms are a balmy 16ºC, which is good enough for sleeping.